 Market review

-The MSCI All Country World Net Total Return and S&P 500 indices both declined by -0.8% in December, while the DJ Euro Stoxx 600 declined by -0.9% (all returns in sterling terms).
+Global equity markets were bifurcated in February, the MSCI All Country World Net Total Return delivering -1.7%, while the S&P 500 and DJ Euro Stoxx 600 indices returned -2.4% and +2.1% (all returns in sterling terms).

 Technology review